thenexthub/Codira/docs/LibraryEvolution.rst

 Background
 ==========

-One of Swift's primary design goals has always been to allow efficient execution of code without sacrificing load-time abstraction of implementation.
+One of Codira's primary design goals has always been to allow efficient execution of code without sacrificing load-time abstraction of implementation.

 Abstraction of implementation means that code correctly written against a